Updated September 11, 2020. If you’re looking for winter information read, What’s New at Whistler Blackcomb for Winter 2020/21.

-To say we’re stoked that Whistler Blackcomb is opening at the end of this month, on Monday, June 29 2020, is a huge understatement.
+To say we’re stoked that Whistler Blackcomb is open is a huge understatement.
 We stare at these two mountains day after day, they fill our dreams with their promise of adventure and to see them without being able to explore them has certainly been a bit of a tease.
-Those days are nearly over.

 “It’s a complete behavioural change, and I think the thing that people should take home is that we want to get open in a safe and responsible way — it’s not going to be the same experience that they’re used to, but we’re very eager to get back at it,” said Marc Riddell, Vail Resorts’ West Coast director of communications.